Skip to main content

 Wood wax for colour and as a topcoat

 Wood wax can be used to create a stabilising surface on natural wood.
-It is available as a colourless wax, as an antique wax in dark brown and as coloured waxes in many shades of grey and white.
+They are available as colourless wax, as antique wax in dark brown and as coloured waxes in many shades of grey and white.
 Wax can be used to freshen up yellowed wood tones, "fire up" natural wood and add colour to wooden surfaces.
 All waxes except the colourless waxes contain natural chalk and pigments.

 Wood wax instead of colour